lynnfaraday/aresmush.com/_root/tutorials/config/channels.md

 You can also configure which channels characters join when they are approved.
 Like `default_channels`, this should be a list.
 For example:

     - RP Requests

+## ooc_lounge_channel

+Linking a channel to the OOC lounge/Offstage room ensures that all chit-chat in that room is echoed to the selected channel.
+This ensures that chatter can be accessible to all players - including ones on the web portal - and also subject to reporting with the Ares harassment tools.
+Just set `ooc_lounge_channel` to the channel name.
+Leave it blank to allow people to chat in the OOC room as normal.

+## recall_timeout_days and clear_history_cron

+Messages in channel recall will be automatically deleted after the specified timeout, in days.
+This helps keep the recall reasonably current for someone looking at the channel history - particularly on the web portal.

+The clearing happens on the timetable specified by the cron config.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/cron) for help if you want to change this.